 There are currently twenty-three 100 Who Care Alliances in Wisconsin, including nearby Polk/Barron Counties, Eau Claire, and St. Croix County.
 NorthLakes has already created a chapter serving Ashland and Bayfield Counties and is currently working to do the same in Sawyer County.
 “We will do our best to create awareness of this opportunity for Sawyer County.
 We were fortunate in Ashland and Bayfield Counties to reach 120 members after just a few months.
-We hope for the same kind of engagement and support for this fun and meaningful opportunity here.
-We hope to host our first live event with 100 committed members by April 2023.”
+We hope for the same kind of engagement and support for this fun and meaningful opportunity here.”
 Stated Madelaine Rekemeyer, Development Director of NorthLakes Community Clinic.

 Any questions, please call Madelaine at (651) 792-5534.